chaul3/chat-bot-sql-generator-for-business/README.md

 - "Which product has the highest sales?"
 - "What's the distribution by region?"

-### Business Intelligence
+### RAG-Enhanced Analytical Questions
+- "Analyze patterns in the sales data"
+- "Explain the relationship between customer demographics and purchases"
+- "What trends do you see in the revenue data?"
+- "Compare performance across different product categories"
-- "Show me correlations in the data"
+- "Tell me about correlations in this dataset"

+### Business Intelligence with Context
-- "Generate insights from customer behavior"
+- "Show me insights from customer behavior patterns"
+- "Identify the most profitable customer segments"
-- "What are the top-performing products?"
+- "What factors influence sales performance?"
-- "Find patterns in sales data"
+- "Explain seasonal trends in our data"

 ## 📊 Sample Data